Hyperfunctions in $A$-model Localization: Localization

 \subsection{One-loop contribution}

-In this section we determine the one-loop contribution of the $A$-twisted $\mathcal{N}=(2,2)$ chiral multiplet on $S^{2}$.
-This proceeds by first expanding the localizing term $\frac{1}{h^{2}}Q_{A}V_{\text{chi }}$ in a functional Taylor series around the locus configurations, in the limit $h\to0.$ Then, we express the localizing term to quadratic order in fluctuations as a matrix, and present the fluctuation operators.
-The one-loop contribution is computed by expanding the fluctuations in a basis of monopole spherical harmonics, then evaluating the integrals over fluctuations mode-by-mode.
-We identify a bosonic scalar fluctuating mode with purely imaginary eigenvalue, associated to an oscillatory integral lacking a positive definite quadratic form.
-We present two distinct approaches to treat the oscillatory integral.
-In one approach, we derive the correct one-loop contribution by retaining the oscillatory integral and only evaluating the well-defined Gaussian integrals over the remaining fluctuations.
-The resulting one-loop contribution is an oscillatory integral times a ratio of fluctuation determinants.
-In the other approach, we derive the incorrect one-loop contribution by evaluating all integrals over fluctuations as determinants.
-This derivation treats the the oscillatory integral as if it were Gaussian, and results in a one-loop determinant that erroneously includes the contribution of the purely imaginary eigenvalue.
-Following this, we specialize the correct one-loop contribution to the abelian case and reduce the oscillatory integral to an expression involving distributions.
-Finally, we collect the results and present the correct one-loop contribution as a distribution multiplied by a ratio of fluctuation determinants.
+In this section, we evaluate the one-loop contribution of the $A$-twisted $\mathcal{N}=(2,2)$ chiral multiplet on $S^{2}$.
+We begin by expanding the localizing term $h^{-2}Q_{A}V_{\text{chi }}$ in a functional Taylor series around the locus configurations in the limit $h\to0$, then determining the fluctuation operators.
+The integrals over fluctuating modes are evaluated using monopole spherical harmonics on $S^{2}$.
+In the mode analysis, we identify a fluctuating mode of the bosonic scalar with purely imaginary eigenvalue, corresponding to an oscillatory integral without a positive definite quadratic form.
+We retain the oscillatory integral, and the one-loop contribution is a product of the oscillatory integral and a ratio of fluctuation determinants.
+Following this, we specialize the one-loop contribution to the abelian case and reduce the oscillatory integral to a linear combination of distributions.
+Finally, we collect the results.

 To begin, the fields in the localizing term (\ref{eq:locus0_QV}) are expressed as $X=X_{0}+hX^{\prime}$, where $X$ denotes the fields of the chiral and vector multiplets, $X_{0}$ denotes zero modes, and $X^{\prime}$ denotes fluctuations.
 The zero modes, described in (\ref{eq:locus3_moduliChplet}) and (\ref{eq:locus8_moduliVplet}), are zero-action BPS configurations that solve (\ref{eq:locus1_ZeroActionConfigurations}) and (\ref{eq:locus2_bpsEqs}).
 Specifically, the fields of the chiral multiplet are expressed as